 - The Elm Acres Foundation awards grants for programs that address the needs of at-risk youth in Crawford, Cherokee, and Labette Counties.
-Grants are available in the spring.
+Elm Acres grant applications are available during April.

 - The CFSEK General Funds grants are available in the areas of basic human needs, youth activities, and arts and culture.
-Applications are accepted in early summer.
+General funds grant applications are available during June.

 - The Future Fund Giving Circle makes grants possible for nonprofits, schools, and religious or governmental organizations within Crawford County, Kansas.
-Applications are available in the summer.
+Future Fund grant applications are available during August.